frkd-dev/dots/README.md

 zsh submodules
 --------------

-Here is one conformance about zsh submodules: they are also placed in `~/.dotfiles`, but have `zsh-` prefix and have `zshrc` file inside.
+There is one convention about zsh submodules: they are also must be placed in `~/.dotfiles`, but must have `zsh-` prefix and have `zshrc` file inside.
 Once zsh shell starts, it includes all `~/.dotfiles/zsh-*/zshrc` files from main `~/.zshrc` file, so you can easely extend it by creating new `zsh-` prefixed folders with `zshrc` files inside.